mgoo/WarMages/README.md

       should look like a simpler version of [this](https://i.stack.imgur.com/UkljJ.png))
     - Click `App`
-- Click the red debug button (or the run button) the top right
+- Click the debug button (or the run button) the top right

 ### Running JUnit tests